GetVirtual/Infra-as-Code-Demo/README.md

-# The Evolution from GUI to Infrastrcture as Code with CI/CD Pipeline
+## The Evolution from GUI to Infrastructure as Code with CI/CD Pipeline

 1. GUI (100-GUI)
 2. Scripting with Azure CLI (200) / Powershell (201)